Context of Code of Behaviour:

 The intended benefit of this Code of Behaviour is to cultivate the development of self-discipline – which must be a desirable objective for all concerned.
 Therefore it is imperative that every parent/guardian accepts the Code of Behaviour and plays his/her part in its implementation.

 The aim of the Code of Behaviour is also to provide guidelines and procedures for the maintenance of standards of behaviour and school atmosphere which will facilitate each child achieving his/ her full potential as a student attending Gaelscoil an Ghoirt Álainn, a school which is founded on the following principles:

-The school is open to children of all religions and none and the social, cultural and religious background of each child is equally respected.
+- Multi-denominational: The school is open to children of all religions and none and the social, cultural and religious background of each child is equally respected.
 The school draws a distinction between moral/religious education and denominational instruction.
 The former is provided through a religious education core curriculum taught daily in the classroom.
 The latter is facilitated by the school but organised and paid for by parents.

-The school is open to girls and boys on an equal basis.
+- Co–educational: The school is open to girls and boys on an equal basis.
 Every effort is made to ensure that boys and girls are actively integrated and sexual stereotyping is avoided.

-The school is democratically run with active participation by parents in the daily life of the school, with due regard however, for the professional role of the teachers.
+- Democratically run: The school is democratically run with active participation by parents in the daily life of the school, with due regard however, for the professional role of the teachers.

-Gaelscoil an Ghoirt Álainn aims to achieve a high standard of general behaviour amongst it members.
+- Gaelscoil an Ghoirt Álainn aims to achieve a high standard of general behaviour amongst its members.
 This code of behaviour is based upon the principle of respect for the individual, both in its content and implementation.
 It exists for the benefits of pupils, teachers and parents.
 Each group, together with the Board Management is expected to encourage and promote good behaviour and respect for all.

-It is an aim of the Code of Behaviour that each child will be given the opportunity to develop according to his/her own ability and ensure that (s)he benefits from the education available at Gaelscoil an Ghoirt Álainn.
+- It is an aim of the Code of Behaviour that each child will be given the opportunity to develop according to his/her own ability and ensure that (s)he benefits from the education available at Gaelscoil an Ghoirt Álainn.

-Every person, and every child, has rights.
+- Every person, and every child, has rights.
 With these rights come certain obligations and it is important that every member of the school understands this.

-Every teacher will make the best efforts to be positive regarding his/her disciplinary procedures.
+- Every teacher will make the best efforts to be positive regarding his/her disciplinary procedures.
 Praise and encouragement will be used in order to engender good behaviour in the pupils.
 The teachers understand that every child must be dealt with at his/her own level, and in a way which is most suitable for that child bearing in mind the needs of other children in the class.

-Parents/Guardians have an important part to play in disciplinary procedures.
+- Parents/guardians have an important part to play in disciplinary procedures.
 It is necessary that parents/guardians explain the rules to their children, and that they stand by these rules.
 Parents should support teachers in promoting good behaviour in their children.
 If your child feels that (s)he has been unfairly judged by the teacher, it is recommended that parents should take a neutral stand, and discuss the matter with the teacher first.

-This Code of Behaviour shall be reviewed from time to time as deemed necessary, but in any event it shall be reviewed at intervals of not more than three years
+- This Code of Behaviour shall be reviewed from time to time as deemed necessary, but in any event it shall be reviewed at intervals of not more than three years.

 This document outlines:

-A. Standards of behaviour
+- Standards of behaviour

-B. Procedures for implementing these standards
+- Procedures for implementing these standards

 Standards of Behaviour